Contact Us for a Free Consultation (213) 542-0979

 • any witnesses that were used as reliable information.

-The judge could also ask information received from an informant, who police frequently use to get crucial information for a search warrant.
+The judge could also ask for information received from an informant, who police frequently use to get crucial information for a search warrant.

 Execution of a California Search Warrant

-There are guidelines that must be followed, for example a search warrant must be executed during normal business hours, when practical.
+There are guidelines that must be followed.
+For example, a search warrant must be executed during normal business hours when practical.

 Good cause